-We house the world’s biggest tissue bank and share the knowledge and clinical implications with the rest of the world.
+We also house the world’s biggest tissue bank, sharing the knowledge and clinical implications on a world stage.

 95% of men who have their prostate cancer detected early have a survival rate of longer than 5 years, and an easier recovery journey.
 That’s why, at the APC, we actively educate men and the broader community about early detection.

 Healthy Partnerships to take our message to Australian men

 In 2019, Incolink partnered with APC to bring free health checks, to their members working on large construction sites.
 The bus not only spreads the message on the importance of general health including prostate checks, but also makes it easier for men to take the opportunity to be checked.

 One of the main reasons we’ve been able to continually build on our work has been due to the generous support of our corporate and community partners.
 Through their funds and support, we’re able to keep taking significant steps towards seeing a world without prostate cancer.

 The same goes for the fantastic donations that come through from individuals.
 Every dollar you give us goes directly to helping support men with prostate cancer.